Our vision

 - Remove time spent on maternity leave from Self-Employment Income Support Scheme calculations.

 - Accept 2018-2019 tax returns or PAYE payments to include those who are newly self-employed, are freelancers or are on short-term contracts.
-For Annual PAYE the government should accept PAYE returns from the 20th of April.
+For Annual PAYE, the government should accept PAYE returns from the 20th of April.